hannorein/rebound/README.md

   `integrator_sei.c`
   `collisions_sweep.c`

-  This problem uses shearing sheet boundary conditions.
-Particle properties resemble those found in Saturn's rings.
+  This problem is identical to the other shearing sheet examples but uses an FFT based gravity solver.
+  To run this example, you need to install the FFTW library.
+  Collisions are detected using a plane sweep algorithm.
+  There is no tree present in this simulation.

 *  **examples/shearing_sheet_grape**